 Is The Entrepreneurial Mindset Compatible With Managing a Boutique Consultancy?

-About 40-50% of boutique consultancy owners I meet have a strong entrepreneurial profile.
+About 40-50% of boutique consultancy owners I meet have a solid entrepreneurial profile.

-Characteristics for them are their infinite search for new opportunities, high-risk acceptance, a relentless pursuit of innovation, and personal investment in almost every aspect of the business.
+Their characteristics are their infinite search for new opportunities, high-risk acceptance, relentless pursuit of innovation, and personal investment in almost every aspect of the business.

-The drive to create something of their own, the ability to inspire others and form teams around a shared goal, and the grit it takes to overcome the tough odds that any new business faces are all entrepreneurial qualities that many boutique consultancy founders share.
+Many boutique consultancy founders share entrepreneurial qualities such as the drive to create something of their own, the ability to inspire others and form teams around a shared goal, and the grit it takes to overcome the tough odds that any new business faces.

 These qualities are necessary for anyone deciding to leave the comfort zone of working for an established business and venture out independently.